bearstech/tls_drama/README.md

 You can try with your openssl too :

-    openssl s_client -connect 192.168.59.103:2103 -tls1
+    openssl s_client -CAfile ca.crt -connect 192.168.59.103:2103

 Old opennssl will crash without explicit -tls1 option, new one handle it well

 ### Nodejs

-Nodejs does not age, its TLS API is correct, but elliptic curves are missing.
+Nodejs does not age, its TLS API is correct, and picky.
+You must used a named server, and can't use self signed certificate (you can use your own CA).

     node connect.js 192.168.59.103